FredKSchott/rollup-plugin-polyfill-node/readme.md

-rollup-plugin-node-builtins
+rollup-plugin-node-polyfills
 ===

 ```
-npm install --save-dev rollup-plugin-node-builtins
+npm install --save-dev rollup-plugin-node-polyfills
 ```

 Allows the node builtins to be `require`d/`import`ed.
-Doing so gives the proper shims to support modules that were designed for Browserify, some modules require [rollup-plugin-node-globals](https://github.com/calvinmetcalf/rollup-plugin-node-globals).

 The following modules include ES6 specific version which allow you to do named imports in addition to the default import and should work fine if you only use this plugin.